KayleKaupanger/whatshouldilearn.today/_posts/2017-04-10-wordpress-collapsible-heading.md

 ## Looking for something better?

-We can use CSS and a little more HTML to achieve a more professional look.
+We can use CSS and additonal HTML to achieve a more professional look.

 <iframe width="100%" height="300" src="//jsfiddle.net/resende4/uoy6mf2h/1/embedded/html/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>